james-nesbitt/metta/suites/sanity/README.md

 sane defaults from `mtt_common/config` and some allowed overrides from you own user folder.

+### Presets

-The nature of the ltc config layout allows us to focus overriding its config with values primarily in our own `config/variables` config.
+The nature of the ltc config layout allows us to focus overriding its config with values by including other preset or in our own `config/variables` config.

 @see `mtt/config/variation/ltc`.

 ### Launchpad / Terraform